HeyEverton/HeyEverton/README.md

 -  I’m currently working on [CodifyTech](https://codifytech.com.br)

--  Learning Python, Go and C#
+-  Learning Python, Go, C# and Acoustic Guitar

-- Ask me about anything related to PHP, i'll probably know
+- Ask me about anything related to PHP, maybe i'll know

 - Fun fact: I can do a backflip